You are now in the main content area

 [Historical Awards follow]

-The St. George’s Society of Toronto / Bill Davis Graduate Entrance Awards in Public Policy and Administration will recognize academic excellence and provide support for two incoming students enrolled in the full-time MPPA Program.
+The St. George’s Society of Toronto / Bill Davis Graduate Entrance Awards in Public Policy and Administration will recognize academic excellence and provide support for up to two incoming students enrolled in the full-time MPPA Program.
 The endowed fund will normally provide two annual entrance awards of up to $4,500 each.

 The St. George’s Society of Toronto – the city’s oldest charity – was founded in 1834.
 The Society is a great supporter of education, and chose to have these awards be a tribute to Bill Davis, who gave his whole career to public service.